phunkren/ajames/posts/custom-modal.md

 1.2: Triggering the modal via a callback prop

 This works for a single level of nesting, but it probably won’t scale very well.
-We could continue to pass our callback down through the components, but that quickly becomes laborious, difficult to maintain and creates a lot of excess code.
+We could keep passing the callback down through the components, but that could get a bit tedious and create a lot of extra code that's tough to manage.
 Enter [React Context](https://reactjs.org/docs/context.html).

-In short, React’s Context API allows you to store a value in a [Provider](https://reactjs.org/docs/context.html#contextprovider) that can be accessed from anywhere in your application via a [Consumer](https://reactjs.org/docs/context.html#contextconsumer).
-Whenever a Consumer is declared, React will search up the component tree for the first Provider that matches the consumer’s context, return its value, and then subscribe to any further changes.
+Context allows you to store and access a value anywhere in your React app.
+You can use a Provider to store the value and a Consumer to access it, and the Consumer will search up the component tree for the first Provider that matches its context.
+This is useful when you want to trigger the modal from a nested component, rather than just from the top-level App component.
+You can use the `useContext` hook to consume the value in a nested component.

 Let’s wrap the previous example with a Provider, set the `setIsModalOpen` callback as its value, then utilise the [useContext()](https://reactjs.org/docs/hooks-reference.html#usecontext) hook to consume it in a nested component.

 [embed](https://codesandbox.io/embed/sweet-brown-yn44i?autoresize=1&fontsize=14&hidenavigation=1&theme=dark&view=preview)